 Over 90% of trucking companies in the U.S. are categorized as small businesses and operate with fewer than six trucks.

-Designed for these small players to improve efficiency and have enhanced capabilities compared to large carriers, SmartHop has its roots in Garcia’s own experience running a logistics company.
+Designed for these small players, SmartHop has its roots in Garcia’s own experience running a logistics company.

-After completing a master’s program at Columbia University in 2012, Garcia decided to relocate his business to Florida.
+After completing a master’s program at Columbia University in 2012, he decided to relocate his business to Florida.
 It was an eye-opening experience.

 “Nobody told me it was a horrible decision to base an over-the-road company in Miami,” said Garcia.
 “Being so small in a massive industry, depending on [large brokers] while paying retail rates for fuel and insurance,” all took a toll, he said.
 “I decided to do something better for myself and thousands of owner-operators out there.”